A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 \subsection{Local excess entropy}

-As discussed previously, we now shift focus to local measures of information storage, which have the potential to provide more detailed insights into information storage structures and their involvement in computation than single ensemble measures.
+We now shift focus to local measures of information storage, which have the potential to provide more detailed insights into information storage structures and their involvement in computation than single ensemble measures.

-The \textit{local excess entropy} is a measure of how much information a given agent is \textit{currently} storing at a particular point in time.
-To derive it, note that the excess entropy of a process is actually the \textit{expectation value} of the local excess entropy for the process at every time step \cite{sha01a}.\footnote{This is as per Shalizi's original formulation of the local excess entropy in \cite{sha01a}, however our presentation is for a single time-series rather than the light-cone formulation used there.
-For a detailed description on why such average information-theoretical measures are the expectation value of local measures, and why the local measure can simply be taken as the log term within the averages measure, the reader is referred to the presentation of local transfer entropy in \cite{liz08a}.
-Also note that ``local" information-theoretic measures are known as ``point-wise" measures elsewhere \cite{man99}.} The local excess entropy $e_X(n+1)$ of a process is simply the log term from inside the mutual information expansion (as per \eq{mi}) of the predictive information formulation of excess entropy in Eq.~(\ref{eq:predictiveInfo}), evaluated for the semi-infinite past and future at the given time step $n+1$:
+The \textit{local excess entropy} is a measure of how much information a given variable is storing \textit{at a particular point in time} \cite{sha01a}.\footnote{This is as per the original formulation of the local excess entropy by \citet{sha01a}, however this presentation is for a single time-series rather than the light-cone formulation used there.} The local excess entropy $e_X(n+1)$ of a process is simply the local mutual information \eq{localMi} of the semi-infinite past and future of the process $X$ at the given time step $n+1$:

-Note that the excess entropy is the average of the local values, $E_X = \left\langle e_X(n) \right\rangle$, and that by convention we use lower-case symbols to denote local values.
+Note that the excess entropy is the average of the local values, $E_X = \left\langle e_X(n) \right\rangle$.
 The limit $k \rightarrow \infty$ is an important part of this definition, since correlations at all time scales should be included in the computation of information storage.
 Since this is not computationally feasible in general, we retain the notation $e_X(n+1,k)$ to denote finite-$k$ estimates of $e_X(n+1)$.

-The notation is generalized for lattice systems (such as CAs) with \textit{spatially-ordered} agents to represent the local excess entropy for cell $X_i$ at time $n+1$ as:
+The notation is generalized for lattice systems (such as CAs) with \textit{spatially-ordered} variables to represent the local excess entropy for cell $X_i$ at time $n+1$ as:

 Again, $e(i,n+1,k)$ is used to denote finite-$k$ estimates of $e(i,n+1)$.
 Local excess entropy is defined for every spatiotemporal point $(i,n)$ in the system.
 (Alternatively, the collective excess entropy can only be localized in time).